-Technology Transfer and Outreach: Results of this research have been presented at numerous professional meetings and articles have been prepared for publications.
-The investigators have communicated with members of affected communities and Remedial Project Managers who have expressed interest in understanding the beneficial effects of vegetation in metals-contaminated soil.
+Technology Transfer and Outreach: Results of this research have been presented at numerous professional meetings and articles have been published.
+The investigators have communicated with members of affected communities and remedial project managers who have expressed interest in understanding the beneficial effects of vegetation in metals-contaminated soil.